 One of her clients, Mrs Turnbull, wife of the Minister for Health, John Turnbull, suggested she try the Melbourne market.
 Mrs Turnbull gave her a letter of introduction, and Itala and her husband flew to Melbourne.
 Itala worked her way along the Collins Street fashion stores until arriving at Le Louvre, at 74 Collins Street.
-Le Louvre had opened in 1922 and was one of Melbourne's leading fashion houses; it remains in business to this day.
+Le Louvre had opened in 1922 and was one of Melbourne's leading fashion houses; it remains in business to this day, now located in South Yarra.
 The owner, Lilian Wightman, allowed Itala to show some of her work, and was so impressed she immediately placed an order.

 Almost 10 years after migrating to Australia, Itala and her daughter returned to Italy for a six-month visit.
 During that time, a Sydney designer took over her role at Le Louvre, such was the competitive nature of the business.
 This became the trigger for her establishing her own salon in 1959: Madame Serini Haute Couture, at 484 Toorak Road, Toorak.
 It was opened by the Italian Counsul-General, Marchese Giorgio Serafini.